Hyundai Motor to invest US$7.4 billion in US by 2025, with electric cars in focus

 South Korea's Hyundai Motor Co said on Thursday it planned to invest US$7.4 billion in the United States by 2025 to produce electric vehicles, enhance production facilities and develop smart mobility solutions. (https://prn.to/33E6qMm)

-REUTERS -South Korea's Hyundai Motor Group said on Thursday it planned to invest US$7.4 billion in the United States by 2025 to produce electric vehicles, enhance production and further its investment in smart mobility solutions.
+South Korea's Hyundai Motor Group said on Thursday (May 13) it planned to invest US$7.4 billion in the United States by 2025 to produce electric vehicles, enhance production and further its investment in smart mobility solutions.

 Hyundai is also investing in robotics, urban air mobility and autonomous driving technology, the company said.